Lamho-Il/Linhao-Jasmine-Project-OIM3640/README.md

 ## Big Idea:

 We want to develop a team web platform that aims to improve the group project experience in educational settings.
-Leveraging the power of OpenAI, specifically ChatGPT, our application will automate the team formation process based on users' workplace personality types and MBTI assessments.
+Leveraging the power of OpenAI, specifically ChatGPT, our application will automate the team formation process based on users' astrological signs and MBTI assessments.
 This innovative approach facilitates the creation of balanced and cohesive teams, where each member's strengths and preferences are optimally aligned for collective success.
-The platform will support different group sizes, allowing teams from 2 to 6 members, and providing flexibility for different project needs and classroom settings.
+The platform will support different group sizes, allowing teams from 2 to 4 members, and providing flexibility for different project needs and classroom settings.

 ## Minimum Viable Product (MVP):

 - A code for users to scan and match with their assigned course.
-- A simple, intuitive interface for users to input their workplace personality type and MBTI.
+- A simple, intuitive interface for users to input their astrological signs and MBTI.
 - An algorithm leveraging ChatGPT to suggest team compositions based on the entered data.
-- Support for generating teams of various sizes (2 to 6 members), tailored to the requirements of different classroom projects.
+- Support for generating teams of various sizes (2 to 4 members), tailored to the requirements of different classroom projects.

 ## Learning Goals